Six Utah Artisan Cheeses to Try Now

 Heber Valley Artisan Cheese Retail Store

 June–August: 10 a.m.–8 p.m. (closed Sunday)

 Midway, UT 84049

 Heber Valley Artisan Cheese is a long-time local favorite.
-You’ll find it everywhere from food trucks to fine dining:
+You’ll find it everywhere on small plates at bars to fine dining:

 Drake Family Farms